wjasonhuang/python_utils/concurrency/notes.md

 - race conditions: the program ends with an undesired output, resulting from the sequence of execution among the processes.
 - deadlocks: the concurrent processes wait for some necessary resources from each other.
 As a result, none of them can make progress.
 - resource starvation: a process is perpetually denied necessary resources to progress its works.

+# Context Switching
+Understand how it works, how it's initiated by the operating system and underlying hardware.

+# Scheduling